 Karim-Yassin GOESSINGER was born and raised in Frankfurt am Main.
 In 2013, he founded CILAS.
 Karim has coordinated courses in the Humanities and Social Sciences at CILAS and at AUC.
 In his teaching, he combines philosophy and urbanism with post-development practices, such as Qi Gong, cooking and tea.
 Karim writes and speaks about "pigeon towers" as a metaphor for higher education.
-At CILAS Alex, he will serve as Teaching Fellow in the Sciences and Research Director.
+At CILAS Alex, he will serve as Teaching Fellow in the Sciences.

 Kari ROSENFELD is from Houston, Texas.
 She worked as a fashion photographer and producer before studying analytic philosophy at the University of Texas.
 She has since worked as an artist using writing, video, and photography.
 She will serve as the Artist in Residence at CILAS Alex.